 What bait should I use to catch carp?

-• Scrub/earthworms
+• Corn

-• Bollies
+• earthworms

 Make sure you continue to berley an isolated area which will bring the carp towards your baits.
-Berley as simply as chopped bread and corn will work well to keep them hanging around and feeding.
+Berley as simple as chopped bread and corn will work well to keep them hanging around and feeding.

 Fishing for carp with soft plastics and hard body lures is a whole new ball game.
 It does take some time to perfect and often becomes a case of sight casting.
 What I mean by sight casting is waiting for a carp to swim by or surface then flicking a soft plastic or hard body lure towards it and slowly working the lure past it, hoping it will take the plastic or lure.
-I have had success with this method using small grub style soft plastics such as Squidgy wrigglers, Z-Man grubs, strike tiger nymph plastics and shrimp imitations such as the Savage gear manic shrimp.
+I have had success with this method using small grub-style soft plastics such as Squidgy wrigglers, Z-Man grubs, strike tiger nymph plastics and shrimp imitations such as the Savage gear manic shrimp.
 I have also had some success on hard body lures such as Savage Gear Fathead and Atomic cranks.

 Carp will take hard body lures